Vladimir Konstantinov: Detroit Red Wings

 Konstantinov played more aggressively than most of his Russian contemporaries, specializing in getting opponents off their game.
-"For my game," he explained, "I don’t need to score the goal.
+"For my game," he explained, "I don't need to score the goal.
 I need someone to start thinking about me and forgetting about scoring goals."
-While he was known as "Vladdie" to his teammates, his aggressive style of play earned him the nicknames "Vladinator" and "Vlad the Impaler" among the media and fans, as well as “the Red Shark”.
+While he was known as "Vladdie" to his teammates, his aggressive style of play earned him the nicknames "Vladinator" and "Vlad the Impaler" among the media and fans, as well as "the Red Shark".

 Konstantinov was part of the unit known as "The Russian Five", which consisted of him and fellow defenseman Slava Fetisov, and forwards Igor Larionov, Sergei Fedorov and Slava Kozlov.

 Konstantinov earned the NHL Plus/Minus Award in 1995–96, with a plus/minus difference of +60.
 The +60 was the highest rating a player achieved since Wayne Gretzky finished with a +70 in the 1986–87 season; it wouldn't be matched or surpassed until Johnny Gaudreau registered a +64 in the 2021-22 season.

 In 1996–97, Konstantinov helped his team to win the Stanley Cup against the Philadelphia Flyers.
 Flyers head coach Terry Murray expected his top line of centre Eric Lindros, left winger John LeClair and right winger Mikael Renberg—known as the "Legion of Doom" for its scoring and toughness—to face Konstantinov.
-However, Red Wings head coach Scotty Bowman surprised the Flyers by instead opting for the finesse-oriented defense pairing of Nicklas Lidström and Larry Murphy to neutralize the Lindros line's forechecking.
-In that same year, Konstantinov was runner-up to Brian Leetch for the James Norris Memorial Trophy, given to the NHL's best defenseman.
-This would turn out to be Konstantinov's final season.
+However, Red Wings head coach Scotty Bowman surprised the Flyers by instead opting for the finesse-oriented defense pairing of Nicklas Lidström and Larry Murphy to neutralize the Legion of Doom's forechecking.
+In that same year, Konstantinov was runner-up to the New York Rangers' Brian Leetch for the James Norris Memorial Trophy, given to the NHL's best defenseman.
+However, 1996–97 would prove to be Konstantinov's final season.